-Depending on the opportunities offered in the countries in which the Group operates, Maurel & Prom participates in sustainable development and anti-corruption initiatives such as the Extractive Industry Transparency Initiative (EITI).
+Depending on the opportunities offered in the countries in which the Group operates, Maurel & Prom participates in sustainable development and anti-corruption initiatives, such as the Extractive Industries Transparency Initiative (EITI).

-In 2017, the Group reaffirmed the values and Principles of Conduct that should guide the behavior of managers, executives, employees and anyone representing the Group.
+The Group reaffirms the values and principles of conduct that must guide the actions of managers, executives, employees and anyone representing the Group.